mediapills/cloud-custodian/docs/source/gcp/examples/spanner-multi-nodes-instances.rst

-Spanner - Multi nodes instances
+Spanner - Report Multi-nodes Instances
 ================================

-These examples allow to work with GCP spanner resource.
-It describes below how to notify to Cloud Pub/Sub information about spanner instances with nodes count greater than 2.
+In GCP, Cloud Spanner is a managed relational database service which is globally consistent and scalable, intented for use in mission -critical applications.
+Teams may need to track consumption of Spanner resources thoroughly in order to stay in budget.

+In the example below, the policy reports instances with 'nodes count' greater than or equal to 2.

+Note that the ``notify`` action requires a Pub/Sub topic to be configured.
 To configure Cloud Pub/Sub messaging please take a look at the :ref:`gcp_genericgcpactions` page.

 .. code-block:: yaml